LoopKit/loopdocs/docs/nightscout/remote-commands.md

 {align="center"}

 Canceling an override through *Nightscout careportal* is as simple as selecting the event type `Temporary Override Cancel` and submitting.

+#### Command Remote Bolus or Carb Entry

+Open your Nightscout site in a browser or app.

+* Tap the *Careportal* plus sign (:material-plus-thick:) and then scroll down in the `event type` dropdown menu to find `Remote Carb Entry` or `Remote Bolus Entry`
+* Fill out the treatment log until you get to the OTP row
+    * When using Safari, the OTP code is automatically offered - might need to tap twice
+    * For other authentication apps (Authenticator, 1Password, etc)
+        * Tap on the code in the authentication app and copy to your clipboard
+        * In Nightscout and paste that code into the OTP box
+    * Click “Submit Form”

+Note that Loop will honor both the current OTP code and the one that just expired.

+f the Looper is with you, you can see the notification on their phone.
+You can see the entry on the <span translate="no">Loop</span> carbohydrate or the insulin displays to see if it went through.

+If the Looper is not with you, you should see the result in the <span translate="no">Nightscout</span> dashboard within 5 minutes.

 ### Shortcuts